 - Using MeshLab or Blender for Error Checking: Utilize tools like MeshLab or Blender to check for and repair any errors in the mesh, ensuring the model is printable.

-- Ensuring Watertight Geometry for Printing: Ensure that the model’s geometry is watertight, meaning there are no holes or gaps, to prevent printing issues.
+- Ensuring Watertight Geometry for Printing: Ensure the model’s geometry is watertight, with no holes or gaps, to prevent printing issues.

 - Adjusting Wall Thickness and Adding Supports: Modify wall thickness and add support structures as needed to ensure the model prints correctly.